 SFOC already has completed several projects, the most recent of which are:

 - installing a drip irrigation system at Fairview Community Church

 - providing a micro-grant, Ark of Taste seeds, and a hands-on cooking demonstration for students at Tustin Memorial Academy

 - providing a grant and weekend volunteer workers to the Irvine Outdoor Education Center, where many Orange County students attend science camp and learn about growing food, soil and water management, and pollination

 - working with The Ecology Center’s Grow Your Own program to support the teachers responsible for school garden programs.

-Slow Food Orange Count is participating in the Slow Food USA National School Garden Program, which is being expanded thanks to a grant by Chipotle Mexican Grill.
+If you live in Orange County, definitely look into participating in the National School Garden Program, which is being expanded thanks to a grant by Chipotle Mexican Grill.
 The goals are to teach children how to grow and cook food, the importance of healthful eating, and the importance and variety of food from different cultures.
 You can read more about the program here.
-The National School Garden Program and the Chipotle grant give Slow Food Orange County the opportunity to continue and expand its support of school garden programs through a more formal program and through collaborations with other organizations such as The Ecology Center.
+The National School Garden Program and the Chipotle grant gives the opportunity to continue and expand support of school garden programs through a more formal program and through collaborations with other organizations such as The Ecology Center.